dgroomes/javascript-playground/npm-library-typescript-multi-workspace-rollup-api-extractor/forest-program/README.md

 Follow these instructions to build and run the program:

 1. Pre-work
-    * You need to build `animal-lister` first.
+    * You need to build `animals-library` first.
 Follow the instructions in the README of that project.
 2. Use npm version 8.5.5 or later
 3. Install the dependencies:
     * ```shell
       npm install
       ```
-4. If needed, re-install `animal-lister`
+4. If needed, re-install `animals-library`
     * ```shell
-      npm install ../animals-library/animal-lister/dgroomes-animal-lister-0.1.0.tgz
+      npm install ../animals-library/dgroomes-animals-library-0.1.0.tgz
       ```
 5. Transpile the TypeScript source code:
     * ```shell